johnhyde/island/07 beach detective.md

 • He much preferred the Continents for this reason.
 Although they were poor,[$ and incontinent [$ it was said]] no long-standing grudges haunted their alleys.
 There was either no great evil there or it was mercifully ununderstood.

-• He tucked in to his Daily Nutrient Soup (a flying island specialty).
+• He tucked in to his Daily Nutrient Soup (a flying island specialty).[@ is this supposed to be a bullet point?? ~~J]

 "One of things about being old is that you don't fear or enjoy the same things anymore," he mused to himself, although aloud, wryly.
 "It's a blessing and a curse, in multiple ways."